 Until the Supreme Court requires us to implement a paradigm shift, the Second Amendment will remain a second-class right — especially here in the Ninth Circuit.

 at all in a self-defense situation is far below one — most people will (thankfully) never need to use a gun to defend themselves.
-Thus, applying the majority’s rarity analysis, possession of a gun itself falls outside the
+Thus, applying the majority’s rarity analysis, possession of a gun itself falls outside the core

 This case is the latest demonstration that our circuit’s current test is too elastic to impose any discipline on judges who fundamentally disagree with the need to keep and bear arms.
 I consequently suggest two less manipulable tests the Supreme Court should impose on lower courts for analyzing government regulations burdening Second Amendment rights, replacing the current malleable two-step, two-pronged inquiry with something that would require courts to actually enforce the second provision of the Bill of Rights.

-common use test I seek to invigorate, gun-adverse states like California will predictably react to new technologies by trying to kill the baby in the cradle — immediately banning any new technology before it can become
+test I seek to invigorate, gun-adverse states like California will predictably react to new technologies by trying to kill the baby in the cradle — immediately banning any new technology before it can become commonly used.

 It’s now beyond obvious that you can’t expect our court to faithfully apply any Second Amendment test that allows us to exercise much discretion.
 Many fundamental rights are protected by more bright-line tests.